 Spend a night at Bells at Killcare

+The Central Coast is home to some of the best places to stay around Sydney.
 This boutique hotel caters to couples that want a chic, adults-only escape where the food is excellent and the surrounding area is bushland with beautiful walks.
-Hidden away on the Bouddi Peninsula – also the home of Bouddi coastal walk (see below) – Bells at Killcare has hotel rooms and two-storey standalone villas.
+Hidden away on the Bouddi Peninsula – also the home of Bouddi coastal walk – Bells at Killcare has hotel rooms and two-storey standalone villas.
 At night the on-site restaurant is run by Australian celebrity chef and author Stefano Manfredi, whose local, sustainable menus have in the past been awarded Australia's highest accolade, the distinction of three chef's hats.

 Get back to nature on the Bouddi coastal walk